Chaklader/landmark-classification-cnn/NOTES.md

 torch.jit.save(scripted, "my_network.pt")
 ```

-Then we can go to Netron(opens in a new tab) and load this file.
-Once the architecture has been loaded, press Crtl+U to
+Then we can go to Netron and load this file.
+Once the architecture has been loaded, press Crtl+U to visualize the name
-visualize the name of each layer.
-For example, this is the last part of a ResNet architecture:

-Transfer learning involves taking a pre-trained neural network trained on a source dataset (for example, Imagenet) and
+of each layer.
+Transfer learning involves taking a pre-trained neural network trained on a source dataset (for example,
-adapting it to a new, different dataset, typically a custom dataset for a specific problem.
+Imagenet) and adapting it to a new, different dataset, typically a custom dataset for a specific problem.

 There are different types of transfer learning and different strategies that you can use depending on:

-The size of your dataset
+- The size of your dataset
-How similar your dataset is to the original dataset that the network was trained on (e.g., ImageNet)
+- How similar your dataset is to the original dataset that the network was trained on (e.g., ImageNet)

 We can schematize the different possibilities like this:

 <br>
 <img src="images/fine-tune.png" alt="fine-tune.png" width="600" height=auto>
 <br>

-Dataset Size
+### Dataset Size

 It is difficult to define what a small dataset or a large dataset is exactly.
 However, for a typical classification
 example, a small dataset is in the range of 1000-10,000 images.
 A large dataset can have 100,000 images or more.
 These
 boundaries also change significantly depending on the size of the model you are using.
 A dataset that is large for a